All Episodes

 Stay right here for our final news roundup and information overload.

-All right, news roundup information overload, Sean Hannity show.
+All right, news roundup, information overload, Sean Hannity Show.

-Toll free, our uh number is 800 941 Sean, if you want to be a part of the program.
+Sean, if you want to be a part of the program.

-Um there is a new book out that I've been reading and I am fascinated by.
+There is a new book out that I've been reading and I am fascinated by.

-Now there have been a few people, for example, with this deep state gate, the abuse of power, corruption, using the powerful tools of intelligence against the American people, rigging an investigation into one presidential candidate, and the evidence is overwhelming and incontrovertible that that candidate should have been put in jail.
+Now, there have been a few people, for example, with this deep state gate, the abuse of power, corruption, using the powerful tools of intelligence against the American people, rigging an investigation into one presidential candidate.

-Um just to give you a sense before we get to uh Brett Easton, Ellis who's with us, he's uh written a brand new book.
+Just to give you a sense before we get to Brett Easton, Ellis is with us.

 It's called White.

-He's gonna explain it in a second.
+He's going to explain it in a second.

 Listen.